-There is a store here called The Scrap Exchange that always has a lot.
+Locally, there is a store called The Scrap Exchange that always has a lot.
 You can get a huge bag full of old used and unused calendars for $5.00.
 Here’s a stack of calendars I bought there not too long ago.

-Here are 5 ways to use calendars to motivate children to write and strengthen young writers specifically.
-Kids LOVE to choose a calendar picture!
+Now, here are 5 ways to use calendar pictures to motivate children to write and strengthen young writers, specifically.
+Most importantly, kids LOVE to choose a calendar picture!
 If you have a large group of students, make sure you have more calendars than students so each child can truly choose a picture.

 Common Core State Standards

 NOTE: Common Core State Standards that can be addressed in each exercise are listed below in parentheses.

 - First, have the child label the objects in the picture by writing the beginning sound.
 (CCSS.ELA-LITERACY.L.K.1.A, RF.K.1.B)